DemocracyClub/polling_deploy/README.md

   old instances (1 by 1) to make them use new ones.
   - To test a staging deploy, ensure `stage.wheredoivote.co.uk` is pointed at the staging load balancer.
+  - Once you've tested a staging build, the cleanest way to decommission the staging instance is to set the desired and minimum number of instances on the `pollingstations-asg-test` ASG to zero.

 ### Debugging the build